 3.4 Applications will not be considered from:

-- Primary Schools, Secondary Schools, Kindergartens and community based teacher-led Early Learning Centres that are eligible for annual formula funding from the Trust.
-(Subject to the policies relating to Early Learning Centre, Kindergarten, Primary and Secondary Schools Donations below)
+3.4.4 Primary schools, secondary schools, kindergartens, playcentres and not-for-profit early learning centres that are eligible for annual formula funding from the Trust.
+(Subject to the policies relating to primary schools, secondary schools, kindergartens, playcentres and not-for-profit early learning centre grants below)

 3.5 Applications will not be considered for:

 3.5.1 Projects that the trustees consider are the primary responsibility of local or central government